Variational Sequential Optimal Experimental Design using Reinforcement Learning: Numerical experiment details

-\textbf{Hyperparameters.} The hyperparameters are listed in \cref{tab:hyper_ces}.
-We only use vsOED with TIG formulation since the horizon of this problem is at most $10$.
-For the linear mapping in the output layer of the GMM net, we transform the output of the GMM mean net of the PoI posterior predictor to a range of $[-1, 2]$ for $\rho$ and $\beta$, $[-17, 19]$ for $\log{u}$, and the output of the GMM standard deviation net of the PoI posterior predictor to a range of $[10^{-5}, 3]$ for all variables.
+\paragraph{Hyperparameters} \Cref{tab:hyper_ces} presents the hyperparameter settings for this case.
+For the `Linear mapping' in the GMM net, we map the PoI GMM mean to $[-1, 2]$ for $\rho$ and $\beta$ and to $[-17, 19]$ for $\log{u}$, and PoI GMM standard deviation to $[10^{-5}, 3]$ for all variables.
 The truncated normal distribution is used on $\rho$ and $\beta$ with support $[0, 1]$.

-\textbf{Training stability.} \Cref{fig:ces_EU_vs_update} shows the training histories of the CES problem, where the solid line and the shaded region are the mean and standard error of 4 replicates with different random seeds.
-The training process of the CES problem exhibits slightly more noise compared to the source location finding problem, but overall remains robust against randomization. \Cref{tab:ces_replicates} presents the PCE evaluation results of 4 replicates optimized for horizon $N=10$.
-Each element in the table represents the mean and standard error computed from 2000 samples. \Cref{tab:ces_replicates_aggregated} further provides the mean and standard error aggregated from the means of these 4 replicates.